 5. Too few layers or too many layers

-Too many layers for your baby at night is not a good idea if you have a central air-conditioner and heating system.
-Depending on the climate. where you live – keep baby’s clothing layers suitable.
+Too many layers for your baby at night is not a good idea if you have a central air-conditioner and heating system, depending on the climate of where you live – keep the baby’s clothing layers suitable.

-Although, the hat is essential for a newborn, try to avoid at night only if you have a temperature more than 70 degrees Fahrenheit.
+Although the hat is essential for a newborn, try to avoid it at night only if you have a temperature of more than 70 degrees Fahrenheit.

 6. Night-time clothes

 Using buttoned onesies for bedtime make babies feel cold at night.
 Ideally, you should use zip onesies.

 Zip sleep and play onesie is a great clothing item to buy for babies because it will keep your baby packed, and they feel more comfortable while asleep